 The side effects of microdermabrasion, such as redness and swelling, tend to be short-lived.

-Your face would be more sensitive to the sun afterwards, so you should avoid sun exposure for a few days and use sunscreen.
+Your skin will be more sensitive to the sun afterwards, so you should avoid sun exposure for a few days and use sunscreen.

 What to do if you have problems

-If you're not happy with the results or are experiencing problems, take up the matter with your practitioner through the clinic where you were treated.
+If you're not happy with the results of microdermabrasion or you have problems, contact the clinic where you were treated.